rmehmood786/Linear-Feedback-Shift-Register/README.md

 # Linear Feedback Shift Register (LFSR)

-A clean, assignment-ready implementation of a **Fibonacci LFSR** in Python with:
+A clean and experimental implementation of a **Fibonacci LFSR** in Python with:

 - a **basic 4-bit demo** (prints 30 iterations exactly as in COM6014 Task 1),
 - a **general, reconfigurable LFSR class** (size/taps/state),